 Watch this 6-minute overview to see how Qubole’s open data lake platform saved $230m+ in cloud costs for customers in 2019 alone.

 As platforms provide these core TCO focussed capabilities, it should be autonomous and policy-based TCO optimization without sacrificing Service Level Agreements (SLAs).

 With Qubole, the open data lake platform, enterprises address all 4 key above requirements for optimizing TCO by:

-- Reducing costs continuously in an automated manner based on set or default policy, preference, and autonomous self-learning.
+- Reducing costs continuously in an automated manner based on a set or default policy, preference, and autonomous self-learning.

 - Optimizing the consumption of resources consistently like performance improvements to the underlying engine so that jobs are completed efficiently.